RedAngel121/NytePack/README.md

 "Ore factories" will have different ways of processing ore per type:
 - Initial layout will be one raw chunk of ore in a furnace makes a nugget
 - More complex ore processing will yield better results
+- Mekanism (not included) is a good example of this

-We need to talk about Currency and Proper Chunk Claiming and how to pay for it through lightmans.
+We need to talk about Currency and Proper Chunk Claiming and how to pay for it through Lightmans Currency (pending big update for 1.18).
-- How does this factor into Starting Cash/Mob drops/Loot Chests/UBI + Taxes and other options?
+- How does this factor into Starting Cash/Mob drops/Chest Loot/UBI+Taxes and other options?
+- What options do we have for purchasing chunk loading time? cant find anything on this yet...

 Balance is Key!